Anne-ClaireFouchier/MLforAR/README.md

 + Instant Motion Tracking
 + Objectron

-It does not recognize my camera on the phone.
+It does not recognize my camera on the phone and I wan not able to add any AR functionalities.

 ### TensorFlow Plugin

-[tf-lite-unity-sample](https://github.com/asus4/tf-lite-unity-sample) ports some TF-lite models into Unity :
+[tf-lite-unity-sample](https://github.com/asus4/tf-lite-unity-sample) the following functionalities into Unity :

 + TensorFlow
   * MNIST